noppingen/ESP8266-OctoPrint-Monitor/README.md

 ## Summary

-Code for a (very) basic OctoPrint monitor with a SSD1306 OLED display, displays job information when printing.
-Has basic support for NTP and time handling, but is unused in the code.
+Code for a (very) basic OctoPrint monitor with a SSD1306 OLED display.
+It displays job information when printing, is dimmed when OctoPrint is offline.

+The code has basic support for NTP and time handling included, but is unused in the code.
 Feel free to adopt to your needs.

 ## Copyright and sources